diana-rusu/OT-Project/README.md

-# OT-Project; Windows credential dumpers
+# OT-Project; Automatically test Windows credential dumpers

 1. Start with the "start_testing" file from the "test_tools_standalone" folder (available in both variants x86 and x64 system type)